madeeldevops/ml-preprocessing-templates/README.md

-# learn-sagemaker
+# Sagemaker
-# These are the simplified code for the Learn SageMaker on Packtpub.
+# These are my simplified code from Packtpub.